How to Get Started With Strength Training

 1. Setting the shoulders

-1. This is pulling your shoulders down and back (think PROUD CHEST)
+Pulling your shoulders down and back (think proud chest).

-1. This is important for every single strength training exercise
+This is important for every strength training exercise.

-1. This is flattening out the curve in your upper back and pairs with setting the shoulders
+Flattening the excessive curve in your upper back, which pairs with setting the shoulders.

-1. This is important for every single strength training exercise
+This is important for every strength training exercise.

 3. Wrist control

-1. This is engaging the muscles of your forearm so there is a straight line from your forearm through the back of your hand
+Engaging the forearm muscles so there is a straight line from your forearm through the back of your hand.

-1. This is most important for pressing exercises to have control and prevent wrist pain
+This is most important for pressing exercises to maintain control and prevent wrist pain.

-1. This is most important for the squat and deadlift
+This is most important for the squat and deadlift.

-5. External rotation of the femur (the thigh bone)
+5. External rotation of the femur (thigh bone)

-1. This is rotating your thighs away from each other
+Actively rotating your thighs away from each other.

-1. This is most important for the squat and deadlift
+This is most important for the squat and deadlift.

 6. Abduction of the femur

-1. This is most important for the squat and deadlift
+This is most important for the squat and deadlift.

-1. This is most important for the squat and deadlift
+This is most important for the squat and deadlift.

 The Squat

-The squat will target all of the muscles of the lower body: glutes, quadriceps, hamstrings, and calves.
+The squat targets all the muscles of the lower body: glutes, quadriceps, hamstrings, and calves.

 Here is a video that will introduce a bodyweight squat.

-When you are feeling confident with a goblet squat you will eventually want to increase the difficulty to a barbell squat.
-The low bar squat is usually the best barbell variation for most people so I will post a video to teach that below.
+When you are feeling confident with a goblet squat, you will eventually want to increase the difficulty to a barbell squat.
+The low-bar squat is usually the best barbell variation for most people, so I will post a video below to teach it.

 The Deadlift